Seafood Recipes

 • Fill a large pot with water and bring it to a boil.

-• Add the baby potatoes to the pot and cook for 10 minutes.
+• Add baby potatoes and cook for 10 minutes.

-• Add the corn pieces and cook for an additional 5 minutes.
+• Add corn and cook for an additional 5 minutes.

 Nutrition